If you're new here, you may want to subscribe to my RSS feed. Thanks for visiting!

-What is at the core of Freemasonry?
-Beyond the answer of it being a Fraternity of men who meet together monthly, Freemasonry is a system of allegory and symbol arranged in peculiar fashion to convey a unique message.
-Some condemn Freemasonry by saying is a religion, when it does act to bring a tradition forward like a religion, but in fact practices no particular faith.
-The uniting idea is a faith in the divine founded in the certitude in something greater than the self.
-This section delves into these aspects of the fraternity and more as it explores the symbols, tools, organization, and ideas of the Ancient Fraternity of Freemasonry.
+What are the core principals of Freemasonry?
+Beyond the answer of it being a Fraternity of men who meet together monthly, Freemasonry is a system of allegory and symbol arranged in peculiar fashion to convey a unique yet particular message.
+Some condemn Masonry by claiming it as a religion.
+In some respect their claim is true, in that the fraternity does act to bring a tradition forward like a religion, but in fact practices no specific faith.
+The uniting idea behind the fraternity is a faith in the divine founded in the certitude in something greater than the self.
+Other lessons include morality lessons, personal development, and community and group involvement.

-1 Degree Tracing Board
+freemasonry1st Degree Tracing Board

 The work above is a modern representation of the first degree tracing boards of old.
 It is filled with metaphor and symbolism, fluent to all master masons.

-2 Degree Tracing Board
+freemasonry22nd Degree Tracing Board

 The work above is a modern representation of the second degree tracing boards of old.
 It is filled with metaphor and symbolism, fluent to all Fellowcraft Masons.

-3 Degree Tracing Board
+freemasonry_third_degree_tracingboard3rd Degree Tracing Board

 The work above is a modern representation of the third degree tracing boards of old.
 It is filled with metaphor and symbolism, fluent to all master masons.